Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 About the Author

 Jenelle Paris started her lashing career in 2009 and founded Lash Affair in 2014 after identifying significant gaps in the industry: inadequate training programs and inferior product quality.
-Over her 17+ years in lashes, she’s built Lash Affair into a trusted source of professional-grade supplies and education.
+Across her career, lashing since 2009 and running Lash Affair since 2014, she has built Lash Affair into a trusted source of professional-grade supplies and education.

 Through Lash Affair, Jenelle has trained thousands of lash artists and seen firsthand what separates successful lash businesses from those that struggle.
 She's deeply committed to raising industry standards through proper education, high-quality products, and supporting emerging artists in launching their careers.